robclancy/presenter/README.md

 ## Change Log

+#### 1.4.0
+- added Laravel package discovery, thanks [luisdalmolin](https://github.com/luisdalmolin)
+- use the contract for the Laravel view factory instead of the concrete class, this fixes incompatibilities with https://github.com/fntneves/laravel-transactional-events
+- updated https://github.com/FriendsOfPHP/PHP-CS-Fixer/releases and have it run on tests too

 #### 1.3.3
 - updated tests to better cover Laravel versions after 5.4 and changed the license to MIT